The Voice (Lil Durk album): Background

 The title of the album is actually Lil Durk's longtime nickname.
 He had been teasing it for a while, starting with by posting a picture of him on social media, promoting the title track, on August 28, 2020.
 He initially stated he would release new music on the same day as rapper 6ix9ine's second studio album, TattleTales, amid their feud.

 The album is a tribute to late American rapper King Von, a longtime friend and then-labelmate of the rapper, who died from a shooting in Atlanta, Georgia, on November 6, 2020.
 He was involved in a controversy in a nightclub in the premises of the area at around 3:20 a.m. between two groups of men, one of them being associated with fellow American rapper Quando Rondo.
 Both parties were using firearms to fight, and two off-duty police officers took part in making the situation come to a close by threatening to use additional gunfire.
 He was rushed to the hospital and after surgeries, he was pronounced dead.
 His passing affected Lil Durk heavily, who proceeded to deactivate all of his social media accounts until he announced the release of "Backdoor" on December 20, 2020.
 Thus, the cover of the album has a picture of the two together.

 Singles

 The album's lead single, its title track, was released along with a music video on September 4, 2020.
 The second single, "Stay Down", with American singer 6lack and American rapper Young Thug, was released along with a music video on October 30, 2020.
 The third single, "Backdoor", was released along with a music video on December 21, 2020.

 Critical reception

-The Voice received mixed reviews by music critics.
 Writing for Allmusic, Fred Thomas stated that "Many tracks on The Voice are built on melancholy piano loops and ethereal samples, but some of the more interesting moments of the album happen when he strays from the somewhat interchangeable instrumentation".